For Divisions 9U through 14U, the schedule for our season is divided in two parts --- the Regional Regular Season

 If as a result of this rule, too few teams from a pool are eligible for single elimination play, the eligible team or teams with the highest number of points in the other pools will qualify for single elimination play and will take the place of the lowest ranked team or teams in the pool that would have qualified if they had enough points.
 The scheduler at his or her discretion may adjust matchups in the first round of single elimination games to avoid teams from the same pool playing each other.

 If you think that there are any missing or unrecorded points, please contact us at email@example.com.
 Please remember that any request to change allocation of Volunteer Points must be in writing and must come from the volunteer who earned them.

 Consequence of disqualification:

-Please review the Playoff Format Page for information on how the pool play and elimination rounds are organized in each division.
+Please review the Playoff Rules Page for information on how the pool play and elimination rounds are organized in each division.

 These rules do not supersede AYSO National Rules and Regulations, Section 1 Rules and Regulations, or Area 1-P Rules and Regulations, but are intended to cover those situations not addressed in the AYSO National Rules and Regulations, Section 1 Rules and Regulations, or Area 1-P Rules and Regulations.
 Region 76 rules shall prevail in case of conflict.
 Unless noted, these rules will cover 9U-14U.